 Putin’s Economic Crisis

 Russia is not a military superpower.
 Reinforcing Russia’s military might and influence worldwide is only a short term fix to boost Putin’s dying popularity.
-People will not be satisfied with Putin if he cannot fix the economy, because, at the end of the day, Russian nationalism won’t put food on the table.
+People will not be satisfied with Putin if he does fix the economy, because at the end of the day, Russian nationalism won’t put food on the table.

 - Jessica Steele